<

 ...............................................................................................

-For a while, he co-produced and hosted a once-a-month interactive literary gathering called Word Substance Spatula at Toronto's updated Drake Hotel.
-Mr. Masterson occasionally shows up at writerly festival things like the 215 in Philadelphia and reads from his book or one of his staggeringly heartbreaking, yet whimsical, tales of courage and the pursuit of giggling.
-Look out for his next project, a compilation of published essays, A Bizarre But Entertaining Life I Seem To have Survived: True Imaginings From The Dementia Cul De Sac.
+He co-produced and hosted an interactive literary gathering called Word Substance Spatula at Toronto's updated Drake Hotel.
+Mr. Masterson occasionally shows up at writerly festival things like the 215 in Philadelphia and reads from his book or one of his heartbreaking, yet whimsical, tales of courage and hurrah.
+He read his scary Halloween story on NPR too.
+Look out for his next project, a compilation of published essays, A Bizarre But Entertaining Life I Seem To have Survived: True Imaginaings From The Dementia Cul De Sac.
+For more info check out www.timbermedia.com.

 FRESH YARN: The Online Salon for Personal Essays presents Kathlene McGovern